 Install water butts

 Install water butts in your garden to collect rainfall.
-This helps the environment and the rain water is good for watering fruits and vegetables.
-When installing, make sure it’s positioned below a downpipe to make the most of the rainfall.
+This helps the environment, and the rain water is good for watering fruits and vegetables.
+When installing, make sure they are positioned below a downpipe to catch the most of the rainfall.

 Move deciduous shrubs

 If you have a badly placed deciduous shrub, now is the time to move it while it’s dormant.
-Dig a wide berth around the shrub and try to take as much of the root ball as you can for the fastest growth in its new location.
-When planting shrubs in a new position, be sure to place them at the same level they were before in the soil and remember to water them in well after replanting.
+Dig a wide berth around the shrub, and try to take as much of the root ball as you can.
+This will cause faster growth in its new location.
+When planting shrubs in a new position, be sure to place them at the same level they were before, and remember to water them well after replanting.